Empirical mathematics in Australian Indigenous Smoke Telegraphy: Discussion

 Those had to be picked out by the receiver.
 Vision is cultural as much as it is biophysics and physiology.
 What you see and interpret depends on your experience and training.
 High visual acuity was crucially important for the master smoke signallers, because of the complexity of the frequency patterns, smoke structures and colour combinations.
 For such elaborate signals to be effective, receivers must possess the visual acuity and cognitive training to rapidly perceive, parse and decipher them.
 The eye's optical system forms a piece-wise spatial spectrum of the observed object, as well as its image on the retina \citep{Campbell:1968,Braddick:1981,DeValois:1988,Westheimer:2001}.
 An experienced smoke telegrapher would develop a high visual sensitivity to middle spatial frequencies and less sensitivity to noise at high frequencies and the relatively structureless, low amplitude, low frequencies.

 Currently it is speculative, but not unsubstantiated from the above results and discussion, that space/time to frequency domain transforms are universal to the human brain and their expressions in various media are universal in human cultures.
-We are forever seeking long-distance communications that we cannot access, as do many animals and insects, through pheromones.
+We are forever seeking long-distance communications that we cannot access through pheromones or other methods used by insects and animals.